 Educators across the globe are collaborating to find ways for effective learning.
 They use technology to connect with peers.
 The children are benefiting immensely as the Virtual and Flipped Classrooms are helping the classrooms become active spaces that encourage dialogue and learning.

-At Oakridge, the entire focus is on using technology to developing creativity, thinking skills and problem-solving skills.
+At Oakridge, one of the best CBSE schools in Chandigarh entire focus is on using technology to developing creativity, thinking skills and problem-solving skills.
 Teachers have a passion for learning and they are always engaged in researching and finding out the latest in the field of technology that they can pick up and use in their classrooms.
 This approach creates lifelong learners in our students as well.
 The main focus is to ensure that the child takes charge of her/his own learning and technology is helping immensely in this regard.

 At Oakridge, we are not using technology just to work with documents or worksheets, but as an effective pedagogical tool where our young Oakridgers use gaming platforms such as Kodu or software like Kahoot for analysis of responses, Scratch to engage with technology or Edmodo for collaboration.
 They are also constantly interacting with kids of other schools, over a Skype to enhance their learning on topics.
 The positive use of technology is surely creating a league of young learners at Oakridge, who are creating great work and are inspiring others to do the same.